 Waiting along the main road and flagging down vans is not the most reliable method, but it will get you back quickly and conveniently once you are able to hop on.

 One important thing to keep in mind is the ferry schedule.
 There will be no vans going back unless they are dropping tourists off first.
-This means early morning trips are not likely.
+This means that early morning van trips back to Tagbilaran trips are not likely.

 The difference with hopping on vans is that they are, like tricycles, licensed operators.